 One night at lacrosse practice, Sean took a hit to the back of his helmet from the player his high school team with the hardest shot.
 When his coach asked Sean for his mom’s cell phone number, Sean couldn’t remember it—or her name, either.

-Under the new guidelines, the period of complete rest is greatly reduced to 24-72 hours, depending upon the severity of the injury.
+Under the concussion guidelines, the period of complete rest is greatly reduced to 24-72 hours, depending upon the severity of the injury.
 “Dial back on everything for the first few days,” says Pieroth.
 “Let the brain have the energy you would otherwise be expending so it has the energy it needs to heal.”

 So why the change in advice?
 Researchers observed that complete inactivity did not lead to recovery.
 In fact, patients experienced bad side effects in addition to the concussion symptoms themselves.
 These side effects include:

-Anxiety.
-“Injured student athletes know that that tidal wave of school work and homework doesn’t stop because of their injury,” says Pieroth.
+- Anxiety: “Injured student athletes know that that tidal wave of school work and homework doesn’t stop because of their injury,” says Pieroth.
 “Their anxiety increases when they think about how far behind they’re getting in their academics.”

-Social isolation and depression.
-Pieroth says we shouldn’t be surprised by this.
+- Social isolation and depression: Pieroth says we shouldn’t be surprised by this.
 “They are away from their friends and classmates.
 They can’t use their phone.
 Now they have nothing to do but to lie around and focus on their symptoms and how bad they feel.”

-Disordered sleep.
-“Many concussed students find that their sleep/wake cycles get messed up, especially if they are sleeping all day,” notes Pieroth.
+- Disordered sleep: “Many concussed students find that their sleep/wake cycles get messed up, especially if they are sleeping all day,” notes Pieroth.
 “These are athletes who are used to a lot of physical activity.
 When you remove physical activity, we can see sleep disturbances.

 Returning to school is about finding the right balance between activity and aggravating symptoms.
 “It’s about managing your symptoms,” states Pieroth.

 “You won’t learn if you have a raging headache.
 So if we give a patient an accommodation, control your school environment and triggers, we can manage symptoms so you feel well enough to learn.”

 For some kids, the noise and chaos of the high school environment is a trigger.
 “We can have them avoid the noisy hallways when classes change by leaving the classroom before everyone else without the crowds.
 Students can skip assemblies, or gym class, or eat outside the noisy cafeteria.
 If they are sensitive to light, we can move their seat away from the window or white board.”

 Build in a rest periods halfway through the day, or a few quiet minutes between classes.
 “Schools will get a note from the treating physician, and it is becoming much more accepted to have these accommodations as part of concussion recovery.
 Some states such as Illinois have laws such as the Return to Learn which make it much easier for students to return to class without being overly restrictive.”